Stennes revolt: Aftermath

 Conservative businessmen gained more confidence in Hitler after seeing the repression of the more radical Stennes element and Hitler's attendant adherence to "legality."
 As Collier notes:

-Ironically the Stennes revolt may have assisted the Nazi rise to power, in that more moderate elements in the German right observed Hitler's adherence to his strategy of legality and gained confidence that he was accordingly "law-abiding."
+Ironically the Stennes revolt may have assisted the Nazi rise to power, in that more moderate elements in the German right observed Hitler's adherence to his strategy of legality and gained confidence that he was accordingly "law-abiding."Hitler wrote an article in the 'Volkischer Beobachter' condemning Stennes as a "salon socialist" and claiming that he was rebelling against National Socialism.
+In 1934, Stennes sued Hitler for libel after an article in 'Der Angriff' claimed that Stennes was a police spy who had infiltrated the Nazi Party.
+The case was almost impossible for Stennes to win.